Distortion Bounds for Source Broadcast Problems: Wyner-Ziv Source Broadcast: Source Broadcast with Side Information

 where

-$\star$ denotes the binary convolution given in \eqref{eq:star}, and $H_{2}$ denotes the binary entropy function given in \eqref{eq:binaryentropy}. \end{cor} In addition, the outer bound of Theorem \ref{thm:AdmissibleRegionSI-DBC} reduces to the following one for Wyner-Ziv binary case.
-The proof is given in Appendix \ref{sec:broadcast-BernoulliSI}. \begin{thm} For transmitting binary source $S$ with Hamming distortion measure over $K$-user binary broadcast channel with degraded side information $Z_{k}$ ($\frac{1}{2}\geq\beta_{1}\geq\beta_{2}\geq\cdots\geq\beta_{K}\geq0$) at decoder $k$,
+$\star$ denotes the binary operation given in \eqref{eq:star}, and $H_{2}$ denotes the binary entropy function given in \eqref{eq:binaryentropy}. \end{cor} In addition, the outer bound of Theorem \ref{thm:AdmissibleRegionSI-DBC} reduces to the following one for the Wyner-Ziv binary case.
+The proof is given in Appendix \ref{sec:broadcast-BernoulliSI}. \begin{thm} For transmitting a binary source $S$ with the Hamming distortion measure over a $K$-user binary broadcast channel with degraded side information $Z_{k}$ ($\frac{1}{2}\geq\beta_{1}\geq\beta_{2}\geq\cdots\geq\beta_{K}\geq0$) at the decoder $k$ ($k\in[1:K]$),

-where $\mathcal{C}_{BBC}$ denotes the capacity region of the binary broadcast channel given in \eqref{eq:binarycapacity}, \textup{
+where $\mathcal{R}_{\mathsf{BBC}}$ denotes the capacity region of the binary broadcast channel given in \eqref{eq:binarycapacity}, \textup{

-}and $\overline{x}\triangleq1-x.$. \end{thm} The bounds in Corollary \ref{thm:bandwidthmismatch} and Theorem \ref{thm:AdmissibleRegionBBSI} are shown in Fig. \ref{fig:HDAcoding-1}.
+}and $\overline{x}\triangleq1-x$. \end{thm} The bounds in Corollary \ref{thm:bandwidthmismatch} and Theorem \ref{thm:AdmissibleRegionBBSI} are shown in Fig. \ref{fig:HDAcoding-1}.